joCodes01/casuarinalashes/README.md

 This is a rebuild of a basic Wordpress Elementor website with React.js.

 It is in the early stages!
-You can see my progress here: https://casuarinalashes.netlify.app/
+You can see my progress here: https://jocodes01.github.io/casuarinalashes/ (COMING SOON)

 The original basic website I built and am copying is here: https://casuarinalashes.com.au/